Saisha0512/Portfolio_Optimization_ML_DL/README.md

 # Portfolio Optimization using Machine Learning & Deep Learning

 Welcome to the **Portfolio Optimization with ML/DL** repository!
-This project explores and implements various portfolio optimization strategies leveraging the power of Machine Learning (ML) and Deep Learning (DL) techniques using Python and Jupyter Notebooks.
+This project explores and implements various portfolio optimization strategies leveraging the power of Machine Learning (ML) and Deep Learning (DL) techniques.

 ## 📝 Problem Statement
 Investors often face challenges in: